jacquessham/SalesAnalytics/USRetail/ModelTraining/ModelSelection/README.md

 * Random Forest Regressor: 91%

 ## Adaptive Boosting Regressor and Gradient Boosting Regressor
-The files [AdaboostTraining.py](/AdaboostTraining.py) and [XgboostTraining.py](/XgboostTraining.py) compare accuracy on Adaptive Boosting Regressor, and Gradient Boosting Regressor.
+The files [AdaboostTraining.py](AdaboostTraining.py) and [XgboostTraining.py](XgboostTraining.py) compare accuracy on Adaptive Boosting Regressor, and Gradient Boosting Regressor.
 <br><br>
 * Adaboost: 83%
 * XGboost: 86%

 ## Results
-You may find the results written in text file [here](/Results)
+You may find the results written in text file [here](Results)

 ## Verdict
 Since the model built with decision tree regressor achieve the highest R-square, 92%, we will train the final model with decision tree regressor.

+## Next Step
+The next step is exploring features, finding whether some features is useful in the final prediction model.
 You may find the next phase [here](../ExploringFeatures)